Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Equipment

-Hiking boots and clothing suitable for the weather are an advantage
+Hiking boots and weather-appropriate clothing are advisable.

 Tips